Dakota808/CS460/HW_3/readme.md

-All of the code was used to
+All of the code was used to what java considers import statements where as the C# and in Visual Studio uses what they call using which they run the program by calling each function or classes.

+## Program
 using System;
 using static System.Console;
 using System.Collections.Generic;